 - During drilling with roller-cone bits, individual cones may stop rotating, leading to excessive shear and bit-tooth wear.

 Balling can occur with any hydra-table clay.
-Clays particles can adhere to each other or metal surfaces, given the right water and solids ratio.
-Therefore, reduction of adhesion and/or balling can be achieved by controlling hydration and/or solids concentration.
+Clays particles can adhere to each other or metal surfaces, given the proper water and solids ratio.
+Therefore, reducing adhesion and/or balling can be achieved by controlling hydration and/or solids concentration.
 Bit balling is more of a problem when using Water Based Mud.
-When invert emulsions are used, bit or bottom hole assembly (BHA) balling normally does not occur.
+When inverted emulsions are used, bit or bottom hole assembly (BHA) balling normally does not occur.

 - A reactive clay formation must be present.